sabdulramoni2/Run-Ansible-from-Jenkins-Pipeline/README.md

      ```

    - Open a terminal inside Microsoft Visual Studio code.
-Use the git command to add the changes, add a commit message, and push to the GitLab repository
+Use the git command to add the changes, add a commit message, and push to the GiHub repository

     ```